J5tin04/Email-Sorter/README.md

 2) Sort emails by (email address or content into specific folders)

 Pre-requisites:
+1) pip install -m pywin32
-1) Login to email on your outlook desktop program
+2) Login to email on your outlook desktop program

 Steps to use programs:
 1) Enter your e-mails